ModelTC/LightTTS/README.md

 ![Light TTS Banner](asset/light-tts.jpg)

-# light-tts
+# LightTTS

-**light-tts** is a lightweight and high-performance text-to-speech (TTS) inference and service framework based on Python.
+**LightTTS** is a lightweight and high-performance text-to-speech (TTS) inference and service framework based on Python.
 It is built around the [cosyvoice](https://github.com/FunAudioLLM/CosyVoice) model and based on the [lightllm](https://github.com/ModelTC/lightllm), with optimizations to support fast, scalable, and service-ready TTS deployment.

 ---